byu-transpolab/roanoke_benchmark/README.md

 These output files may be useful if researchers optionally wish to --- for example --- include freight processes in the model steps or simply include them as background traffic.

-A household travel survey for the region will be made available on request to creditable researchers.
-This survey was conducted in Spring and Summer of 2023.

 ### File formats
 In general, tabular data is provided as plain text with comma-separated values and names in a header; a data